Ed Harris: 2000–2009: Directorial debut and other work

-For his lead role as Miles Roby in the 2005 miniseries Empire Falls, Harris was nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie and a Golden Globe Award for Best Actor – Miniseries or Television Film.
+For his lead role as Miles Roby in the 2005 miniseries Empire Falls, Harris was nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie and a Golden Globe Award for Best Actor – Miniseries or Television Film.
 Also that year, he played a vengeful mobster in David Cronenberg's A History of Violence (2005) starring Viggo Mortensen.
 In 2006, he portrayed composer Ludwig van Beethoven in the film Copying Beethoven, and starred in the television documentary film The Armenian Genocide as American diplomat Leslie Davis.
 He next appeared alongside Casey Affleck and Morgan Freeman in the Ben Affleck directed neo noir mystery film Gone Baby Gone (2007).
 Harris then co-starred as antagonist Mitch Wilkinson in National Treasure: Book of Secrets (2007), alongside Nicolas Cage.
 In 2008, he co wrote, directed and starred along with Viggo Mortensen in the western, Appaloosa.

 2010–present: Career expansion

 In 2010, he and wife Amy Madigan appeared together in Ash Adams' independent crime drama Once Fallen.
 Later that same year Harris starred in the survival drama The Way Back as Mr. Smith.
 His performance received much critical praise, and he was suggested by critics to receive a fifth Oscar nomination.
 Also in 2010, he portrayed the role of Jason Hudson in Call of Duty: Black Ops.
 In 2012, he co-starred alongside Sam Worthington in the thriller film Man on a Ledge for Summit Entertainment.
-He then won the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or a Movie for his performance as Senator John McCain in the HBO made for television drama Game Change.
-In 2013, he appeared in the western thriller Sweetwater, and starred opposite Annette Bening in the romantic drama film The Face of Love.
+He then won the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie for his performance as Senator John McCain in the HBO made for television drama Game Change.

+In 2013, Harris reunited with director Michael Bay in the true crime film Pain & Gain, appeared in the post-apocalyptic thriller Snowpiercer, the western thriller Sweetwater, and starred opposite Annette Bening in the romantic drama film The Face of Love.
 Harris then voiced Mission Control in Alfonso Cuarón's space epic Gravity (2013), starring Sandra Bullock and George Clooney.
-In 2015, he portrayed the title character in the film version of the Shakespeare tragedy Cymbeline.
+He also voiced Blade Ranger in the animated film Planes: Fire & Rescue (2014).
+In 2015, he portrayed the title character in the film version of the Shakespeare tragedy Cymbeline, and starred with Liam Neeson in the action thriller Run All Night.
 In 2016, he appeared alongside Madigan and Taissa Farmiga in The New Group's revival of Sam Shepard's Buried Child, for which he was nominated for the Lucille Lortel Award for Outstanding Lead Actor in a Play.